unicef/giga-meter-backend/docs/DEVICE_TOKEN_AUTH.md

-# Device Token Authentication with Nonce Validation
+# Device Token Authentication with Security Enhancements

-This document describes the device token authentication system implemented in the NestJS application.
-This system provides secure token-based authentication for devices using device fingerprints or UUIDs, enhanced with nonce validation to prevent replay attacks.
+This document describes the comprehensive device token authentication system implemented in the NestJS application.
+This system provides secure token-based authentication for devices using device fingerprints or UUIDs, enhanced with multiple layers of security including nonce validation, HMAC signature verification, and HTTP security headers.

 ## Overview

 The device token authentication system works alongside the existing Bearer token authentication without interfering with it.
-It uses AES-256-GCM encryption to generate secure, time-limited tokens for device-based authentication, and implements nonce validation using Redis to prevent replay attacks.
+It uses AES-256-GCM encryption to generate secure, time-limited tokens for device-based authentication, implements nonce validation using Redis to prevent replay attacks, HMAC signature verification for message integrity, and Helmet security headers for comprehensive HTTP security.

 ### Key Features